Everything you need to know about Ayurvedic Ingredients

 9 mins read

-Kutajarishta is a liquid Ayurvedic formulation used mainly to manage different gastrointestinal complaints.
-It is beneficial for easing diarrhea, dysentery, ulcerative colitis, Irritable bowel syndrome, and piles.
-Kutajarishta contains about 5-10% alcohol, generated within itself, which, when mixed with water, assists in the absorption of the active constituents in the body.
+Kutajarishta is a liquid Ayurvedic formulation used mainly to manage various gastrointestinal complaints.
+It is beneficial for easing diarrhea, dysentery, ulcerative colitis, irritable bowel syndrome (IBS), and piles.
+Kutajarishta is a polyherbal formulation known in Ayurveda for its effectiveness in treating intestinal disorders by reducing intestinal motility, making it especially helpful in different types of diarrhea.
+It contains about 5–10% self-generated alcohol, which, when mixed with water, aids in the absorption of its active constituents in the body.

 17th Jul 2025